How to Be More Receptive

 It’s hard to overstate the benefits of being a good listener, something that comes more easily to receptive folks than others.
 A receptive inclination also allows you to:

-Even if it takes some effort, increasing receptiveness has specific benefits for each personality style.
+Even if it takes some effort, being more receptive has specific benefits for each personality style.

 Situations in which you may want to be more receptive